 Looking at a vehicle and asking a few questions may point you in a direction that can save you a ton of time and hard work.
 Assuming I find nothing suspicious or interesting on an initial look-over, I’ll make a few basic checks.

-A good power supply is super important to modern vehicles, so I like to verify that there’s a stable power and ground supply.
+A good power supply is super important, so I like to verify that there’s a stable power and ground supply.

 I’ll check the following: